DataDog/datadog-serverless-functions/azure/blobs_logs_monitoring/README.md

 ### 1. Create a new EventHub triggered function

 - Expand your function application and click the `+` button next to `Functions`.
 If this is the first function in your function application, select `Custom function`.
 This displays the complete set of function templates.
-- In the search field type `Event Hub` and choose `Event Hub Trigger`.
+- In the search field type `Blob` and choose `Blob Trigger`.
 - Select the `Javascript` language in the right menu.
 - Enter a name for the function.
+- Select the path in the storage account where you want to read file from you want to pull logs from.
-- Add the wanted `Event Hub connection` or create a new one if you haven't have one already.
+- Add the wanted `Storage account connection` or create a new one if you haven't have one already.
-- Select the `Event Hub consumer group` and the `Event Hub Name` you want to pull logs from.

 ### 2. Provide the code

+#### 2.1 Shared library

+- Select your Function App and go to `Function app settings` and copy paste the content of [`host.json`](../host.json).
+- Go to the `Platform features` and click on `Advanced tools (Kudu)` under the Development tools section
+- In the menu bar, click on Tools > Zip Push Deploy
+- Create a folder name `Shared` by clicking on the "+" next to `/wwwroot`
+- Click on Shared, add a file name `client.js`, and copy paste the content of [shared/client.js](../shared/client.js) then save.

+#### 2.2 Azure function

-- Copy paste the code of the [Datadog-Azure function](./index.js)
+- Copy paste the code of the [Datadog-Azure function](./index.js).
-- In the `Integrate` part, `Event Hub Cardinality` must be set to `Many`.
-- In the `Integrate` part,  set the `Event Parameter Name` to `eventHubMessages`

 ## Parameters